 A game designer, like any other artist, aims to create an experience for the audience.
 Game designers have several features to consider that are unique to games:

 - Games are interactive

-A game designer, thus, uses the interaction of players and rules [note]along with other tools which I will cover later[/note] to create an experience for the audience [note]the audience is almost always the players, though sometimes in the case of E-Sports or game shows, there are other audiences to consider.
-Unless explicitly stated otherwise, we will assume the audience and the player are the same[/note]
+A game designer, thus, uses the interaction of players, components and rules to create an experience for the audience.
+The audience is almost always the players, though sometimes in the case of E-Sports or game shows, there are other audiences to consider.

 What Makes A Great Game Designer?